Fania/Thesis/readme.md

 - [ ] Chapter sign §
 - [ ] Check emphasis notes in citations
 - [ ] Conjecture as chapter title in intro?
+- [ ] Change note on publications in chapters
+- [ ] Table of contents move from left to right, from creative to precise

 ## Errors